 where the $\mathcal{O}(-q^0)$ term of $\mathbfcal{A^{\textrm{tree}}}$ won't contribute as they lead to $\delta(\boldsymbol{b_e})$ (which is simply zero as $\boldsymbol{b_e} \neq 0$) when fourier transformed to impact parameter space.
 Now using

 we get the following,

 Note that the $\mathcal{O}(|\boldsymbol{q}_\perp|^{-2}) $ term of the 1-loop amplitude is completely canceled at $\epsilon^0$ order by the tree convolution.
 We also note that the $\delta^{(1)}$ has an imaginary part.
-However the imaginary part of the eikonal phase does not contribute to the conservative scattering angle.
-Physically the imaginary part of the eikonal phase measures the number of massless particles emitted from the two body system.
-We now continue to the computation of eikonal phase in impact parameter space by taking Fourier transform.
+However, the imaginary part of the eikonal phase does not contribute to the conservative scattering angle.
+Physically, the imaginary part of the eikonal phase measures the number of massless particles emitted from the two-body system.
+We now proceed to the computation of the eikonal phase in impact-parameter space by taking the Fourier transform.

 So using \eqref{del0p} and \eqref{del1p} respectively we have

 and,

 \textbf{\textit{Scattering angle:}}\\ The phase in impact parameter space and the amplitude in momentum space are related as